whitead/symd/README.md

 TODO:

-Find TODO
+Find TODOs

 Nlist broken?
 1. Revise to use enclosing cubes and check implementation
 2. Investigate - might just be inconsistent when we had jumps but is ok

-NPT

 3D
 1. Write out matrix inverse
-2. Compiler Flags
+2. Compiler Flags - O0 is requierd right now ??

 Science
 1. Wyckoff Monte Carlo